KevinWang94/KevinWang94.github.io/_posts/2016-06-13-SovietSatellites5.md

 Parvina and Faridun.
 In addition to guiding, they both worked as teachers of English and Chemistry, respectively.
-Parvina was especially interesting in that she called attention to herself being a "modern Muslim woman," having gone to college and also been divorced, both incredibly rare in this traditional country in which many marriages are still arranged.
+Parvina was especially interesting in that she called attention to herself being a "modern Muslim woman," having gone to college and also been divorced.
+These are both incredibly rare in this traditional country in which many marriages are still arranged.

 After making peace with the heat, we walked around the downtown area for a bit, seeing first a statue of their national hero,